-So how long can you be held without charges?
+So, how long can you be held without charges?
 There are limits based on the Constitution and federal and state laws.
 Read on to learn how these limits might apply to you.

-The Right to a Speedy Trial: The Constitution and State Time Limits
+The Right to a Speedy Trial: The Constitution

 The Right to a Speedy Trial: State Time Limits

-As a general rule: If you're placed in custody, your "speedy trial" rights typically require the prosecutor to decide charges within 72 hours.
+Generally, if law enforcement places you in custody, your "speedy trial" rights typically require the prosecutor to decide charges within 72 hours.
 Many states adhere to this 72-hour limit.

 Factors That Determine How Long You Are Held